-Colchester will complete in the next reporting period an assessment of modern slavery risks in its supply chains based on high-risk geographies, sectors and business practices.
+Colchester is in the process of completing an assessment of modern slavery risks in its supply chains based on high-risk geographies, sectors and business practices.
 As noted above, the vast majority of Colchester's service providers are located in low-risk jurisdictions such as the United Kingdom, the European Union, the United States and Australia.
 Suppliers of services to Colchester are primarily firms such as regulated financial services firms, consultants, custodians, law firms and other professional services firms providing financial audit or controls assurance reviews.

 Given the professional and regulated nature of Colchester's business, and the fact that Colchester does not have complex supply chains or obtain material services from external businesses located in high-risk countries, Colchester's initial assessment is that it is exposed to a low risk of modern slavery occurring within its supply chain.
-However, the suppliers of IT services, office supplies, food and hospitality services, office maintenance and cleaning services present a higher risk of modern slavery and Colchester will seek to assess these risks in more detail in the next reporting period.
+However, the suppliers of IT services, office supplies, food and hospitality services, office maintenance and cleaning services present a higher risk of modern slavery.